The twist-cofinite topology on the mapping class group of a surface: Introduction

 \subsection{Acknowledgments}

-As noted above, the definition of the twist cofinite topology comes from Renaud Detcherry, and the first two subsections of this paper were also taken from \cite{Detcherry}, with the author's permission.
-The proof of Lemma \ref{maintheorem} benefitted from discussions with Saul Schleimer.
+As noted above, the definition of the twist cofinite topology comes from Renaud Detcherry, and the first two subsections of this paper were also based on \cite{Detcherry}, with the author's permission.
+The author would also like to thank Saul Schleimer for helpful discussions and an anonymous Referee for pointing out a number of useful references and devoting considerable time to writing a helpful commentary that led to improved clarity of exposition.